Head of Picasso in Mougins

 The Barefoot Blogger

-When most people think of the South of France, their minds jump to the glamor of Cannes or the charm of Nice.
-But if you’re looking for a place where history, art, and stunning landscapes come together, the artful village of Mougins is the spot you don’t want to miss.
+When most people think of the South of France, they picture the glamor of Cannes or the charm of Nice.
+But if you want a place where history, art, and stunning landscapes come together, Picasso and the artful village of Mougins should be at the top of your list.
 Just a short drive from the Riviera, Mougins offers a rich experience that’s as culturally significant as it is beautiful.

 Historic Landmarks and Scenic Walks

-Mougins is also home to ancient ramparts, particularly around Place des Mûriers, which offer panoramic views of the surrounding countryside.
-Walking along these remnants of the village’s fortifications gives you a sense of its strategic importance in centuries past.
+The artful village of Mougins is also home to ancient ramparts, particularly around Place des Mûriers, offering panoramic views of the surrounding countryside.
+Walking along these remnants of the village’s fortifications brings its strategic past to life.

-Another key landmark is the Hôtel de Ville, or Town Hall, built on the site of the old Saint-Bernardin Chapel.
-Inside, the Local History Museum offers a glimpse into the village’s past with Roman relics and medieval documents.
-The Town Hall blends historic charm and modern function, making it an interesting stop for visitors.
+Another key landmark is the Hôtel de Ville, built on the site of the old Saint-Bernardin Chapel.
+Inside, the Local History Museum showcases Roman relics and medieval documents, blending historic charm with modern civic life.
+And don’t miss the covered passage between Rue du Badier and Rue Maréchal Foch—a hidden gem perfect for a quiet pause or a photo.

 Where Legends Once Lived